wavefrontHQ/docs/pages/doc/integrations_grafana.md

 The Wavefront data source plugin makes it possible to visualize data collected by Wavefront in Grafana dashboards.
 You can use Grafana dashboard variables and templating with this plugin.
 Dynamic Grafana dashboard variables can be created using Wavefront ts() queries.
 [Read more](https://github.com/wavefrontHQ/grafana-wavefront-datasource) about the data source plugin features and limitations.

-### Set Up Wavefront as a Prometheus Data Source
+### Set Up Wavefront as a Data Source in Grafana

-To set up Wavefront as a Prometheus data source, you must provide an API Token of a user account or a service account that can run queries.
+To set up Wavefront as a data source in Grafana, you must provide an API Token of a user account or a service account that can run queries.
 For details on API tokens, see [Generating an API Token](https://docs.wavefront.com/wavefront_api.html#generating-an-api-token).

 1. Log in to your Grafana instance.